ansys/pydpf-post/README.md

 transforming simulation data.

 The Python `ansys-dpf-post` package provides a high level, physics oriented API for postprocessing.
-Loading a simulation (defined by its result files) allows to extract simulation metadata as well as results and apply postprocessing operations on it.
+Loading a simulation (defined by its result files) allows you to extract simulation metadata as well as results and apply postprocessing operations on it.

 This module leverages the PyDPF-Core project's ``ansys-dpf-core`` package and can